Quasar (Wendell Vaughn): Marvel Zombies

 In Marvel Zombies: Dead Days #1, Quasar is one of the heroes attending the briefing given by Nick Fury about defending their world from the zombie plague.
 A zombified Quasar is featured in the 2009 limited series Marvel Zombies Return, part of a super-powered zombie force including the Super-Skrull, Namor, Moon Knight, and Thundra.
 The group destroys many of the somewhat heroic zombies featured in Marvel Zombies 2.
 Quasar murders his reality's human Kitty Pryde, holding her underwater until she is forced to turn solid, upon which it is implied that Namor eats her.
 Quasar and his zombie cohorts are killed at the end of the series.

 Ultimate Marvel

-S.H.I.E.L.D. agent Wendell Vaughn is the head of security for the top secret Project Pegasus in Devil's Point, Wyoming.
-He first appears in Ultimate Power #1, when Project Pegasus is attacked by the Serpent Squad.
+In the Ultimate Marvel universe, S.H.I.E.L.D. agent Wendell Vaughn is the head of security for the top secret Project Pegasus in Devil's Point, Wyoming.
+He first appears in Ultimate Power #1, when Project Pegasus is attacked by the Serpent Squad until stopped by the Fantastic Four.

 Collected editions

+In other media

+Quasar appears as a playable character in Lego Marvel's Avengers.